zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/introduction-to-data-science/oml/oml.md

 We will develop the machine learning model using Zeppelin, which comes included in the autonomous database.
 Zeppelin is a web-based notebook environment that allows us to analyse and experiment with data.
 In our case we will be using it to build a machine learning model.
 First we will set up a user for Zeppelin.

+### 1. Open the Service Console

-- Go to the Service Console of ATP.
+Go to the Service Console of ATP.

 ![](images/open-service-console.png)

+### 2. Go to Administration

-- Next, select "Administration" and "Manage ML Users".
+Select "Administration" and "Manage ML Users".

 ![](images/manage-ml-users.png)

+### 3. Create a new user

-- Create a user called "MLUSER1".
+Create a user called "MLUSER1".

 ![](images/create-ml-user.png)

+### 4. Open the Machine Learning Notebooks

-- Go back to the Service Console, then Development, then Oracle Machine Learning Notebooks.
+Go back to the Service Console, then Development, then Oracle Machine Learning Notebooks.

 ![](images/open-notebook.png)

+### 5. Sign in

-- Sign in with the new user MLUSER1.
+Sign in with the new user MLUSER1.

 ![](images/sign-in-mluser.png)

+### 6. Review examples

-- Navigate around to get familiar with the ML pages.
+Navigate around to get familiar with the ML pages.
 Click on "Examples".

 ![](images/examples.png)

-- Note the various ML notebook examples.
+Note the various ML notebook examples.
 Feel free to review some of these.
 We will be creating a new ML notebook in this lab.

 ![](images/examples-2.png)

+### 7. Create a new notebook

-- Click on the upper left icon to bring back the menu.
+Click on the upper left icon to bring back the menu.
 Then select "Notebooks" and "Create".
 Name the new notebook "Predict Y Box Games".

 ![](images/create-notebook.png)